 The central cafeteria and kitchen will be redeveloped into the heart of the entire site.
-A living area, dining area, sports facility and a multi-purpose room designed with the focus on the people who will use it become the missing piece to the puzzle of the unified site – a place where people are invited to be together, to play, to eat or to share a drink; daily for the students, at the weekends for conferences and as a reception area after shows or services in the chapel or readings in the auditorium.
+A living area, dining area, sports facility and a multi-purpose room designed focusing on the people who will use it will become the missing piece to the puzzle of the unified site.
+A place where people are invited to be together, to play, to eat or to share a drink; on a daily basis for the students, during weekends for conferences and even as a reception area after services in the chapel or readings in the auditorium.

-And to cap it all off, the landscaping will also be refreshed.
+Also the landscaping will be refreshed.
 Paul and Antoine Deroose, a father and son team, are able to continue working on father Paul Deroose’s original design, with an important focus on the connection between people and nature, from an extended hand to the embrace of the entire site.
 This unique site’s next 50 years are certainly already assured.